stormpath/stormpath-documentation/source/auth_n.rst

 6.2.
 (Optional) Add Any Additional Attributes You Want
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++

-If there are other attributes that you would like OneLogin to pass other attributes, you can configure this.
+If there are other attributes that you would like OneLogin to pass, you can configure this.
 From your OneLogin settings page:

 #.
 Click on **Apps** > **Company Apps**
 #.
 Select the App that you want to configure